 Reward Time - for children who make good behaviour choices from Y1 upwards.
-This is up to 50 minutes of a Friday afternoon where children have a choice about what activity they wish to do.
-All children start the week with the full 50 minutes however, they can lose 10 minutes from their reward time if they are given a red card (10 minutes for each red card given).
-These activities are chosen by the teachers in advance and displayed for them to choose the activity they would like to do on a Friday just after lunch.
+This is up to 30 minutes of a Friday afternoon where children have a choice about what activity they wish to do.
+All children start the week with the full 30 minutes however, they can lose 5 minutes from their reward time if they are given a red card (5 minutes for each red card given).

-Assemblies - 'Awesome Arnbrook' Assembly is every Friday morning for the whole school but split into Foundation Stage and KS1 first followed by KS2.
-During this assembly the class teacher chooses at least one child from their class and writes their name and a short explanation of why they have been chosen in their 'Awesome Arnbrook' book, linked to the behaviours for learning (Awesome Arnbrook Characters) and will invite the child's parent/carer to attend.
+Assemblies - 'Awesome Arnbrook' Assembly is every Friday for the whole school.
+During this assembly the class teacher chooses at least one child from their class and writes their name and a short explanation of why they have been chosen as their 'Awesome Arnbrooker', linked to the behaviours for learning (Awesome Arnbrook Characters).